 8.1 Creditworthiness.
-It shall be an Event of Default if a Party fails to, or can no longer, demonstrate its creditworthiness to the other Party.
-A Party will be considered creditworthy if (a) a Party’s long-term unsecured debt securities are, and remain, rated a minimum of BBB or Baa2 by Standard & Poor’s or Moodys, respectively, (b) a Party either prepays for service or provides an irrevocable standby Letter of Credit in full amount of its payment obligation, (c) a Party has, as determined by the other Party in its sole discretion, a qualified long-term payment history with the other Party, (d) a Party arranges for the issuance of a Guarantee in an amount satisfactory to the other Party, or (e) a Party otherwise demonstrates, to the other Party’s satisfaction, that it is creditworthy.
+It shall be an Event of Default if a Party (or a Party’s guarantor, if applicable) fails to, or can no longer, demonstrate its creditworthiness to the other Party.
+A Party will be considered creditworthy if (a) a Party’s (or a Party’s guarantor, if applicable) long-term unsecured debt securities are, and remain, rated a minimum of BBB or Baa2 by Standard & Poor’s or Moody’s, respectively, (b) a Party either prepays for service or provides an irrevocable standby Letter of Credit in full amount of its payment obligation, (c) a Party has, as determined by the other Party in its sole discretion, a qualified long-term payment history with the other Party, (d) a Party arranges for the issuance of a guarantee in an amount satisfactory to the other Party from a guarantor that is acceptable to the other Party, or (e) a Party otherwise demonstrates, to the other Party’s satisfaction, that it is creditworthy.
 Unless otherwise mutually agreed, each Party shall be responsible for providing the information specified in this Article Seven on or before the Effective Date.

 8.2 Credit Assurances.
 If during the term of this Agreement a Party has exceeded its credit limit as established by the Parties, or if a Party (“Requesting Party”) has commercially reasonable grounds to believe, in its sole discretion, that the other Party's creditworthiness, financial responsibility or performance has become unsatisfactory, the Requesting Party will provide the other Party with written notice of the problem.
-Upon receipt of such notice the other Party shall have three (3) Business Days to remedy the situation byeither (a) posting a letter of credit, (b) providing a cash prepayment, or (c) providing other acceptable form of security to the Requesting Party (“Credit Assurances”).
-In the event that the other Party fails to provide such Credit Assurances within three (3) Business Days of receipt of notice, then an Event of Default under Article Four will be deemed to have occurred and the Requesting Party will be entitled to the remedies set forth in Article Four of this Agreement.
+Upon receipt of such notice the other Party shall have three (3) Business Days to remedy the situation by providing Performance Assurance to the Requesting Party.
+In the event that the other Party fails to provide such Performance Assurance within three (3) Business Days of receipt of notice, then an Event of Default under Article Five will be deemed to have occurred and the Requesting Party will be entitled to the remedies set forth in Article Five of this Agreement.